secured lock Secured with SHA-256 Encryption

 • $50,000 for injury per accident for underinsured and uninsured

 It is always prudent to carry higher coverage than the state-mandated minimum.
-But, what is the use of these coverages?
-Let us discuss each to understand why is it required.
+But what is the use of these coverages?
+Let us discuss each to understand why it is required.

 What’s liability insurance?